 Terms and conditions – receipt of OAC operating grant funds

-Please read carefully the following terms and conditions that govern receipt of Ontario Arts Council’s (OAC) funds before submitting your application through OAC’s Nova system.
+Please carefully read the following terms and conditions governing receipt of Ontario Arts Council (OAC) funds before submitting your application through OAC’s online application system (Nova).

 If the organization is successful in receiving a grant, I understand that the following terms and conditions apply for the receipt of OAC Funds: